cstenkamp/siddata_server_docker/doc/readme_developer.md

 #### How to set up Linting Pre-Commit Hooks

-If you want to contribute, you can still run everything inside the docker-container as explained in the `doc/install.md`.
+If you want to contribute, you can still run everything inside the docker-container as explained in the [doc/install.md](https://github.com/virtUOS/siddata_server/blob/master/doc/install.md).
 However, we are using `pre-commit` with linting hooks, such as `black` and `flake8`.
 To set these up for your local development environment, you need to install at least the `requirements-dev.txt` outside of any container (on your **host OS**).
 For that, you should do the following:

-If you didn't set up a conda environment before, follow the *download/install conda* section of the `doc/install.md` and create a new environment using `conda create -n siddata_p3f python=3.9`.
-Afterwards and in any case, run the following:
+If you didn't set up a conda environment before, follow the *download/install conda* section of the [doc/install.md](https://github.com/virtUOS/siddata_server/blob/master/doc/install.md) and create a new environment using `conda create -n siddata_p3f python=3.9`.
+Afterwards and in any case, `cd` to the root of this project and run the following:

 ```
 conda activate siddata_p3f